e1pang/CV-Applied-to-a-Game/README.md

 To remove the effect of color and focus on spatial relationships (do not want to let the neural network identify green things as goblins), images as taken in grayscale.
 In 'gather_data.py,' the click2crop function is run.
 The top left corner of a grid is doubleclicked and the content of that grid is saved.
 To prevent overfitting, I used different goblins and humans with different outfits on different tiles.
 When gathering training data and performing inference, the camera angle is held constant.
+To isolate the CNN's ability to recognize spatial relationships, images are collected in grayscale.

 About mouse handling:
 https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_gui/py_mouse_handling/py_mouse_handling.html